A new millipede species is crawling under LA. It’s blind, glassy and has 486 legs

 “It goes to show that there’s this undiscovered planet underground,” Marek added.

-It joins other millipedes found in the state, including the world’s leggiest creature on record — aptly named Illacme plenipes, Latin for “in highest fulfillment of feet” with 750 limbs.
-It was found in 1926 in a small area in Northern California.
+It joins other millipedes found in the state, including one that until recently held the crown for the most legs of any creature ever recorded — a whopping 750 limbs.
+It is aptly named Illacme plenipes, Latin for “in highest fulfillment of feet.”
+Discovered in 1926 in a small area in Northern California, it was believed to be the leggiest creature on earth until 2021 when a millipede with 1,306 legs was found in Australia.

 Millipedes feed on dead organic material and without them people would be “up to our necks” in it, Marek said.

-Note: This story has been updated to correct that a millipede found in California with 750 limbs is one of the world’s leggiest, not the leggiest.